hanattaw/iot_event_streaming_architecture/README-Ubuntu22.md

 Please check out then follow the instructions.
 1. open 5 terminals
-2. Modify .env by contents in .env-dev
+1. Modify .env by contents in .env-dev
 1. 1st Terminal run start_0zookeeper_kafka.sh
 1. 2nd Terminal run start_1kafka_service.sh
 1. 3rd Terminal run start_2iot_processor.sh
+   - You need to make the jar file of iot-processor (please see 'How to compile iot_processor for Ubuntu22.04')
 1. 4th Terminal run start_3iot_sensor.sh
+   - You need to compile iot-sensor for Ubuntu22.04 (please see 'How to compile iot_sensor for Ubuntu22.04')
 1. 5th Terminal run docker compose logs -f mosquitto

 ## View each screen short